 You will need to do the same for any supporting documentation for your application to a US college.
 For example, if you have your counselor at school write any letters on your behalf, such as a letter of recommendation, leave extra time for certified translation by a professional.

-Using these tips to explain the curriculum at your international school can help the admissions team understand just how much you’ve achieved in high school and how much you have to offer your potential new school!
+Using these tips to explain the curriculum at your international school can help the admissions team understand just how much you’ve achieved and how much you have to offer your potential new school!